nlsfi/pta-intelligent-search/pta-intelligent-search-harvester/README_ORGANISATION_NAMES.md

 This harvester canonicalizes organisation names based on a ODS sheet.
 The goal of this canonicalization is to harmonize multiple different variants of a name to a single name to help users and the facet search.

 The file is loaded from
-1. The file path pointed to by the system environment property CANONICAL_ORGANISATIONS_FILE
+1. The file path pointed to by the system property -DCANONICAL_ORGANISATIONS_FILE=/path/to/file.ods
 2. The file "canonical_organisations.ods" in the current directory of the JVM process
 3. The resource "/canonical_organisations.ods" from classpath (included in the repository)